Mount Buller Alpine Resort: Ownership and operation

 A single board administers both the Mount Buller and Mount Stirling Alpine Resorts and fulfils the functions of a council in Victoria.
 The Mount Stirling Alpine Resort is surrounded by, but not a part of, the Shire of Mansfield for the management of the alpine resort.
 Separate management for alpine resorts in Victoria has been provided for since the Forests Act 1958, and regulations for the administration of Mount Buller were first made in 1960.
 Since 1997 alpine resorts declared under the Alpine Resort Act 1983 have been excised from the surrounding municipal district.

-Members of the board

-The Mount Buller and Mount Stirling Alpine Resort Management Board was reconstituted on in 39 March 2018 and consists of the following members: